kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 related to flagrantly allowing internamespace traffic.
 Since it is obvious how such a matrix might be defined in Go, we don't provide a code snippet or API example.

-### Part 2

-Rewrite each individual test, reviewing semantics, to be precisely worded (and possibly verbose), and to simply define a specific policy and set of 'whitelisted' communication associated with this policy.
+3. (about 80% done modulo ginkgo implementation details) Rewrite each individual test, reviewing semantics, to be precisely worded (and possibly verbose), and to simply define a specific policy and set of 'whitelisted' communication associated with this policy.
 The whitelisting would be defined as a map of namespace->pods, since all other information in the truth table is false.